djuptho/dev_portfolio/README.md

 # Development Portfolio

 This is [my] personal GitHub repository with useful pieces of code and hobby projects.
-Some of the projects are work related, others' are features that I want to try out and document.
+Some of the projects are work related, others' are features that I develop and document in GitHub.

 All of the content goes under the *[The MIT License (MIT)]*.